allegro/bigflow/docs/tutorial.md

 bigflow -h
 ```

-## Run the workflow on local machine
+## Run the workflow on a local machine

 In BigFlow, your project consists of [workflows](workflow-and-job.md).
 You can run them directly from your local machine or deploy them to Cloud Composer as Airflow DAGs.